dbshadow/openwrt-mcp/README.md

 # OpenWrt MCP Server

-This project provides a Management and Control Plane (MCP) server for managing OpenWrt devices.
+This project provides a Model Context Protocol (MCP) server for managing OpenWrt devices.
 It allows you to interact with and control an OpenWrt router through a simple API, either by running a Python script directly or by deploying it as a Docker container.

 The server utilizes `fastmcp` to expose OpenWrt functionalities as tools that can be called remotely.
 It also includes a custom LuCI JSON-RPC script (`sys.lua`) to add extra capabilities to the standard OpenWrt RPC interface.